CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 element and to assign the new value.

-.. index:: item update, update!item
+.. index:: item update, update;item

 A ``for`` loop over an empty list never executes the body: